pkhorram/Optimizing-SSD-Multi-Object-Detection-Algorithm/final_1/README.md

 ### Demo
 (((NEEDS CHANGES)))
-Run **SSD_Demo.ipynb** notebook to run Single-Shot Detection on a random image from the PascalVOC2012 dataset.
+Run **SSD_Demo.ipynb** notebook to run Single-Shot Detection on a random image from the VOC2007 dataset.

+Replace voc_root and dataset_root in config_vgg16_ssd.py with the location of your downloaded dataset. voc_root -> should contain VOC2007 and VOC2012 directories -> PATH/
+dataset_root -> PATH/VOC2007/
 ### Training
-Run **SSD_train.ipynb** notebook to train the SSD model on the PascalVOC2012 dataset.
+Run **SSD_train.ipynb** notebook to train the SSD model on the PascalVOC2012+07 dataset.
 ### Evaluation
-Run **SSD_Eval.ipynb** notebook to evaluate the SSD model on the PascalVOC2012 validation set.
+Run **SSD_Eval.ipynb** notebook to evaluate the SSD model on the VOC2007 test set.

 Run **SSD_Eval_Testset.ipynb** notebook to evaluate the SSD model on the PascalVOC2007 test set.
 (Download the PascalVOC2007 test set using `wget http://pjreddie.com/media/files/VOCtest_06-Nov-2007.tar` and run `tar -xvf VOCtest_06-Nov-2007.tar` in the root directory of the repository.
 ### Performance